Finance for livestock

 Building or buying your farm business will demand investment.
 While your bank may still be able to provide lending, there are now many other providers who may be more willing to lend, and may be able to offer more attractive rates.

 Most business loans are based on monthly repayments.
 However, there are lenders with experience in the farming sector who understand the pressures of seasonal cash flow.
 They may be able to make arrangements for quarterly repayments, or even special lending agreements to reflect seasonal income streams.

-Unsecured Loans don’t involve holding any assets as security against the loan, which is repaid in monthly or quarterly instalments over an agreed term, usually under 5 years.
-Modern lenders can provide fast Unsecured lending, but you might need to provide a personal guarantee.
+Unsecured Business Loans don’t involve holding any assets as security against the loan, which is repaid in monthly or quarterly instalments over an agreed term, usually under 5 years.
+Modern lenders can provide fast unsecured lending, but you might need to provide a personal guarantee.

 Secured loans are ‘secured’ because the lender will require security in case you cannot pay the loan back.
 This could be your home, or business assets, such as your land itself.

 You can have longer to repay, and enjoy lower interest rates, meaning monthly repayments can be smaller and easier to fit in with your cashflow.